Risk Assessments in the Past: Simple to Use, But with Limited Value

 - Challenging for strategic decision making: while risks can be compared and prioritized, it is difficult to strategically steer investment into mitigation and risk monitoring.
 Defining risk tolerance in terms of “number of red risks” or similar offers limited guidance for a board to oversee (how many red risks should we tolerate?!), and for a CISO to make a case for investment.
 At the strategic level reporting risks in financial terms is critical.

-The Future of Cyber Risk Assessments: Quantitative Approaches (Where it makes sense)
+The Future of Cyber Risk Assessments: Quantitative Approaches (Where It Makes Sense)

 In contrast to Qualitative approaches, a Quantitative cyber risk assessment provides the financial values of risk impacts and statistical probabilities, using objective quantifiable inputs, and statistical calculations.